wahanegi/graphql_rspecs_starter/README.md

 After you've moved business logic into classes and have green tests on them it's still possible that the interaction between the classes and GraphQL was broken in the process.
 To make sure everything on the GraphQL side still functions properly:
 1. Run `$ rails db:seed` in terminal.
+2. Start your Rails server.
+In terminal you can do this through `$ rails s`.
-2. Use [GraphiQL](https://electronjs.org/apps/graphiql) to test the methods you previously changed to make sure they still work.
+3. Use [GraphiQL](https://electronjs.org/apps/graphiql) to test the methods you previously changed to make sure they still work.

 ##### Testing `user_type#address` Changes
 ```graphql